Ji Soo: 2021–2023: Bullying accusations, military enlistment and hiatus

-He is part of a celebrity group of friends known as BYH48 which consists of EXO's Suho, Ryu Jun-yeol, Byun Yo-han, Lee Dong-hwi and more.
-The name was coined by their fans, with BYH referring to Byun Yo-han - the group's leader - and 48 is a parody of Japanese idol group AKB48.
+2024–present: Return to entertainment

-Ji Soo is also best friends with fellow actor Nam Joo-hyuk.
+Since mid-2024, Ji Soo has been residing in the Philippines and has resumed his acting career with projects on GMA Network.
+He guest-starred in the action drama Black Rider.
+He also played a recurring role in the medical drama Abot-Kamay na Pangarap.
+On 28 August 2024, Ji Soo signed a contract with GMA's talent agency Sparkle.

 Controversy

-In a statement posted on an online forum by an anonymous person on March 2, 2021, Ji Soo was accused of being a bully during his school years.
+In a statement posted on an online forum by an anonymous person on 2 March 2021, Ji Soo was accused of being a bully during his school years.
 The following day, his agency, KeyEast, released a statement saying that "[they] are looking at this incident seriously and will do [their] utmost to verify the facts."

 Following a series of similar accusations, Ji Soo posted a hand-written apology to his Instagram account on 4 March 2021.
 He stated:

 It was later reported that Ji Soo would be replaced by actor Na In-woo in the television series River Where the Moon Rises.
-KeyEast issued a statement confirming Ji Soo's activities will be halted prior to his military enlistment in October 2021.
+KeyEast issued a statement confirming Ji Soo's activities would be halted prior to his military enlistment in October 2021.